RileyCC56/MechaCar_Statistical_Analysis/README.md

 In order to test our hypothesis, we would use a One-Sample t-Test as we would like to see if there is a statistical difference between the mean of the sample and the mean of a population distribution.

-To conduct this study we will need the MechaCars fuel efficiency data as well as the mean data from its competitors.
+To conduct this study, we will need the MechaCars fuel efficiency data as well as the mean data from its competitors.